 This is to let you know that, as part of the on-going maintenance and improvement of the highway network,

-Kent County Council will be working to improve the road surface of Dabbs Place, Cobham between Round street and Jeskyns Road.
+Kent County Council will be working to improve the road surface of Manor Road, Cobham between the junctions of Sole Street and Sallows Shaw.

 This type of work can be affected by bad weather, so if it is not possible for us to carry it out at this time, we will arrange a new date and let you know via a letter drop to your home.
 We will also put up signs along the road, before we start, showing the date we plan to start work.

 During these essential works it will be necessary to close the road completely so that we can carry out the works safely for both the workforce and road users.
-The diversion route will be via Church Road and Henhurst Road.
+The diversion route will be via Sallows Shaw, White Post Lane, Round Street, Sole Street and vice versa.

 The timings of works and how the ‘working window’ may affect you